-According to the recently published RFI (Air Force Research Laboratory) is looking forward to development of the laser weapons for next generation fighter jets.), the ARFL (
+According to the recently published RFI (Request for Information), the ARFL (Air Force Research Laboratory) is looking forward to development of the laser weapons for next generation fighter jets.

 Even if this is an Air Force initiative, it is possible that the Navy and US Army will run similar independent research programs.